Portmeirion: Chronology of construction

+Y Gwyllt (gardens)

+The grounds (Y Gwyllt, meaning 'The Wild place') contain a collection of rhododendrons and other exotic plants in a wild-garden setting, which was begun before Williams-Ellis's time by the previous owner George Henry Caton Haigh and has continued to be developed since Williams-Ellis's death.

+Y Gwyllt forms an approximately triangular shaped area on the peninsula to the north of the Hotel (the area was formerly the pleasure gardens of Aber Iâ mansion) and stretches down to the coast and the Dwyryd estuary.
+Its location by the sea means it is frost-free, making it possible to grow rare plants such as camellias and "an outstanding rhododendron collection of the early twentieth century".
+The area also contains a Dog Cemetery.

+The gardens are designated, at Grade II*, on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Filming location

 Television series and films have shot exterior scenes at Portmeirion, often depicting the village as an exotic European location.
 These include the 1960 Danger Man episode "View from the Villa" starring Patrick McGoohan and the 1976 four-episode Doctor Who story titled The Masque of Mandragora set in Renaissance Italy.
 The last episode of Citizen Smith, the Christmas 1980 episode Buon Natale, was filmed partly in Portmeirion.
-In 2002 some scenes were filmed there for the final episode (at the time) of the TV series Cold Feet.
-The town of Wiggyville in the CBeebies series Gigglebiz is shot in Portmeirion as well.
-The village of Llan-ar-goll-en in the Welsh preschool show of the same name on S4C, was shot there.
+In 2002, some scenes were filmed there for the final episode (at the time) of the TV series Cold Feet.
+Both the CBeebies series Gigglebiz and its spin-off series Captain Adorable were shot in Portmeirion.
+The village of Llan-ar-goll-en, which appeared in the Welsh preschool show of the same name on S4C, was also shot there.

 Portmeirion has been the location for music videos and concerts.
 The 1980s Scottish band Altered Images used Portmeirion in their video "See Those Eyes".
 Siouxsie and the Banshees used Portmeirion as a setting in their 1987 recording of "The Passenger" for the "Laughing Prisoner" spoof.
 This video included various scenes from The Prisoner.